doars/staark/packages/staark/README.md

   state.width = window.innerWidth
 })
 ```

+Then there is also another fourth parameter for the `mount` function.
+This parameter can be the abstract node tree of the existing HTML.
+Typically rendered on the server and the provided to the client.
+See the [staark isomorphic](https://github.com/doars/staark/tree/main/packages/staark-isomorphic#readme) package for more in formation on this.
+And also important to note to make it easier, if the `state` or existing abstract node tree is a string it will automatically be parsed as JSON.

 And well, that is everything you need to know about _staark_ in order to be an expert at using it!